dharxhan/email-phishing-detection-using-ML/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request for any suggestions or improvements.

-## 📄 License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ---

 ### ✨ Author